Vasanth2801/Intern-Week1-/README.md

 * Also added a simple UI to see the Timer in game scene so it everybody can view it
 * Created a new Coroutine method for the delay and for better performance
 * Increased the timer for around 2 seconds for better balancing
+* Created a new script event handler which acts as a subscriber and used countdown as publisher
+* created a new delegate and event as HandlegameEnd and in event handler script called it
+* when timer goes zero the timercountdown triggered the event and check if there is any subscribers
+* when the subscriber is called game over shows in console

 Features implemented:
 * Added a Countdown Timer as it reduces slowly
 * Used a coroutine method to less the timer for a better performance
+* using delegate and events to trigger gameover effect

 Blocker:
 * In This CountdownTimer implementation,when i first added it normally but it showed me in decimal value and i go to unity documentation to learn about Mathf.Ceil which is used to get the whole number around it and then it worked normally